ocapn/ocapn/draft-specifications/CapTP Specification.md

 `op:index` requests the value at the given index of an eventually settled [List](Model.md#list).
-The index operation follows promise resolutions, inheriting the rejection reason of any intermediate rejected promise.
+The index operation follows promise settlement, inheriting the rejection reason of any intermediate rejected promise.
 The operation rejects the answer if the ultimate fulfillment of the receiver is not a List.